 Computer Science (CS)

-Vertically-related courses in this subject field are:
+Vertically-related courses in this subject field include the following:

 CS 112 Computational Thinking and Problem Solving (3 credits)